sthysel/cv/CV.md

 Duties:

 * Development and maintenance of in-house software systems
-* Infrastructure development and maintenance
+* AWS Infrastructure development and maintenance
 * General devops support work
 * Development and maintenance of Bioplatforms Australia data and metadata systems
 * Administration and maintenance of CCG's OpenStack cluster
-* Linux system administration
+* Linux and AWS system administration